SammyLord/smart-samantha/README.md

 Smart Samantha is a Python-based AI assistant built with Flask for the web interface and utilizes a multi-LLM, multi-step approach for its core intelligence.
 The agent aims to understand natural language requests, process them through a sophisticated reasoning pipeline, and interact with external services or provide deeply considered conversational responses.

+### Disclaimer

+**This software is intended for individual use and is not designed to be shared or hosted for multiple users.
+Each user should set up their own instance of Smart Samantha on their own machine.**

 Current capabilities include:
 - Text-based and voice-based (via browser STT/TTS) chat.
 - Natural Language Understanding (NLU) to determine user intent and extract entities.